NHSDigital/prescriptionsforpatients/cloudformation/README.md

 environment_route53.yml contains route 53 resources created in each environment account.
 It creates the following resources

-- route 53 hosted zone for {environment}.pfp.api.platform.nhs.uk
+- route 53 hosted zone for {environment}.prescriptionsforpatients.national.nhs.uk

 It outputs the following as exports as they are used in SAM deployments

-- route53-resources:ZoneID - zoneID of zone created -
+- route53-resources:ZoneID - zoneID of zone created
 - route53-resources:domain - domain name of the hosted zone

 To deploy the stack, use the following